Everything we know so far about the new ‘Terminator’ trilogy

 A STAR RETURNS

 The Terminator franchise is going back to its roots.
-Linda Hamilton, who played Connor in the first two films, has signed on for the latest film in the series, according to Variety.
-In doing so, she’ll be reunited once again with her co-star Arnold Schwarzenegger and the franchise’s creator, producer James Cameron.
+Linda Hamilton, who played Connor in the first two films, signed on for the latest film in the series in September 2017, according to Variety.

 Plot details for the upcoming Terminator flick haven’t been revealed yet, but whatever the story is, it must be something special if it lured Hamilton back.
 After starring in the series’ original 1984 film, The Terminator, and its 1991 sequel, Terminator 2: Judgement Day, the actress declined to return to the franchise for the third film.
 She didn’t like the direction it took and felt the story was “complete” with the first two movies.
 Although she later did agree to do voice work for the fourth film, she wasn’t thrilled the franchise was continuing.